zaid-patel/Social-Media/README.md

-Social-Media Backend
+# Social-Media
 This project is a backend API for a social media platform, built with Node.js, Express.js, and MongoDB.
-It includes features such as:

-User Authentication: JWT-based authentication for secure login and token management.
-Post Creation and Comments: APIs for creating, retrieving, and managing posts and their comments.
-Real-Time Messaging: Powered by Socket.IO for instant communication between users.
-Follow System: Allows users to follow/unfollow other users.
-Secure File Uploads: Integrated with Cloudinary for uploading images and other media files.
-Middleware: For authentication, error handling, and scalable architecture.
+It supports user authentication (JWT), post creation, comments, real-time messaging (Socket.IO), and follow systems.
+Features include secure file uploads via Cloudinary, scalable architecture, and middleware for authentication and error handling.

-Backend Server is Live
+## Backend Server is Live
-The backend server is live and accessible at the following link:
+The backend server is live at the following link: https://social-media-1-or9a.onrender.com

-https://social-media-1-or9a.onrender.com

-Note:
-Authentication is required to access any content.
-Use tools like Postman to test the endpoints.
+Note: Authentication is required to view any content.
+You can use tools like Postman for testing the endpoints.
-For a smoother experience, refer to the provided API Documentation.
+Use the provided api documentation for better experience

-To Run Locally
+### To Run Locally
-1. Fork the Repository
+Fork the Repository:

 Go to the GitHub repository and click on the Fork button.
-2. Clone the Forked Repository
+Clone the Forked Repository:

-Open your terminal and run:
-bash
-Copy code
-git clone https://github.com/<your-username>/Social-Media.git
+Run the following command in your terminal: git clone https://github.com/<your-username>/Social-Media.git

 cd Social-Media

-3. Set Up Environment Variables
+#### Set Up Environment Variables:

 Create a .env file in the root directory.

-Add the following required environment variables:
+Add the required environment variables (e.g., MONGODB_URI, JWT_SECRET, etc.).

-env
-Copy code
+.env:

 PORT=8000

 MONGODB_URI=mongodb+srv://zaid:mzip123@cluster0.vewc5dh.mongodb.net